wp-plugins/thumbnail-grid/readme.txt

 End Copy & Paste Above this line
 Save this change.
 When you are testing your view, make sure that you refresh the page.
 If you mess it up, just delete it and start over.

-Visit the Web Site (and the Support page on Wordpress) for more tips: http://www.nomadcoder.com/thumbnail-grid-wordpress-plugin/
+Visit the Web Site (and the Support page on Wordpress) for more tips: http://www.shooflysolutions.com/software/featured-image-thumbnail-grid-for-wordpress/

 == Screenshots ==

-1. This is a screenshot taken from the web site.
-Please visit http://www.nomadcoder.com/thumbnail-grid-wordpress-plugin/ to see the thumbnail demos.
+1. This is a screenshot taken from our old web site.
+Please visit http://www.shooflysolutions.com/shortcodes/ to see the thumbnail demos.

 2. To view or modify "Blog Pages Show at most, go to the reading section of your Wordpress Settings